freezy/VisualPinball.Engine/ACTUATOR_COMPONENT_PLAN.md

 Each follower applies:

-- an optional local `PositionOffset`, and
+- an optional `PositionOffset` in selectable local or world-aligned axes, and
 - an optional local `RotationOffset` expressed as Euler authoring values but interpolated as a quaternion.

-The follower has its own `ResponseCurve` and `Reverse` flag.
+The follower has its own `ResponseCurve`, `Reverse` flag, and translation-space selection.
+World is the default and applies the offset in scene units along global axes while recomputing the authored baseline through the current parent transform.
+A lightweight `LateUpdate` correction maintains that world-aligned offset when the parent moves while the actuator value is held.
+Local translation rotates `PositionOffset` by the follower's captured authored local rotation, matching Unity's Local transform gizmo axes, and inherits parent scale.
 This allows one actuator value to rotate linked left and right bridge halves in opposite directions, translate a plunger, and move decorative linkage with distinct geometric ratios.
 Null or keyless response curves use linear fallback.
-Children of a driven pivot inherit its motion naturally and need no follower of their own.
+Children of a driven pivot inherit their parent's movement naturally and need no follower of their own.

 The follower intentionally uses local space.
 Local pivots survive table placement, packaging, and parent transforms predictably, whereas authored world-space endpoints become invalid when a packaged table is placed or scaled.
 Position uses `Vector3.LerpUnclamped`; rotation uses `Quaternion.SlerpUnclamped`; the response input is clamped before evaluation.